1 - front part

 AUDI 80/90 are equipped with an alternator.
 Depending on the model, a generator with a capacity of 65 A to 90 A can be installed.

-The generator rotates from the crankshaft through a V-belt.
-In this case, the armature with the excitation coil rotates inside the stator coil with a double number of engine revolutions.
+The generator rotates from the crankshaft via a V-belt.
+At the same time, the anchor with the excitation coil rotates inside the stator coil with double the engine speed.

-The excitation current flows through the excitation winding through the carbon brushes and slip rings.
-This creates a magnetic field.
+The excitation current flows through the excitation winding via carbon brushes and slip rings, creating a magnetic field.

-The position of the magnetic field relative to the stator winding is constantly changing along with the rotation of the armature.
-This induces an alternating current in the stator winding.
+The position of the magnetic field relative to the stator winding constantly changes along with the rotation of the anchor.
+Thus, an alternating current is induced in the stator winding.

-But since the battery can only be charged with DC, the AC is converted to DC by the rectifier on the diode board.
-The voltage regulator changes the amount of charge current, turning the excitation current on and off depending on the degree of battery charge.
-At the same time, the regulator maintains the on-board network voltage constant at about 14 V, regardless of the speed.
+But since the battery can only be charged with direct current, the alternating current is converted to direct current by a rectifier on the diode board.
+The voltage regulator changes the magnitude of the charging current, turning the excitation current on and off depending on the state of charge of the battery.
+At the same time, the regulator maintains the voltage of the on-board network constant at about 14 V, regardless of the number of revolutions.

-Attention: Unlike a DC generator, it is forbidden to operate an alternator without a battery.
-That is, you can not remove the battery when the engine is running.
+Caution: Unlike a DC generator, it is prohibited to operate an AC generator without a battery.
+That is, the battery must not be removed when the engine is running.